-- Controlling where files are stored so that specific files or file hierarchies can be assigned to different volumes. - Separating Storage Checkpoints so that data allocated to a Storage Checkpoint is isolated from the rest of the file system. - Separating file system metadata from file data. - Encapsulating volumes so that a volume appears in the file system as a file.
+- Controlling where files are stored so that specific files or file hierarchies can be assigned to different volumes. - Separating file system metadata from file data. - Encapsulating volumes so that a volume appears in the file system as a file.
 This is particularly useful for databases that are running on raw volumes. - Migrating files off a volume so that the volume can be replaced or serviced. - Implementing a storage optimization application that periodically scans the file system and modifies the allocation policies in response to changing patterns of storage use.